 What makes the fastGC “fast”?

 IONICON’s fastGC system uses shorter columns of 3-6 m, but the key to fast spectral runs is the innovative heating system: the metallic column is resistively heated, keeping the thermal mass at a minimum.
-This allows for fast heating AND equally fast cooling rates of 1800°C/min. allowing spectral runs in < 1 min.
+This allows for fast heating rates of 20°C/second (1200°C/minute) AND cooling rates of 10°C/second allowing spectral runs in < 1 min.

 Integration and Usability